How to Export and Manage PDFs in Gravity Forms

-How To Generate PDFs with Gravity Forms
+Generate professional PDFs with Gravity Forms

 Gravity Forms is great for collecting information directly from customers and potential leads directly on your WordPress site.
 What makes Gravity Forms super powerful is being able to take that submitted lead data and export it out in different forms.

 With Fillable PDFs for Gravity Forms, you can take that lead data and populate it into an existing PDF document.
 This lets you create filled out applications or even signed contracts without requiring your customers to go through extra steps.
+Even better, the generated PDF will look exactly like your original form template with the fields dynamically populated.

 Before we can start generating PDFs with Fillable PDFs, we first need to prepare our PDF to be fillable.
 I’ve chosen the IRS 1099-MISC form.